 That’s right, the most loveable squishable guilty pleasure dessert ever known is now in cupcake form!
 Moist chocolate cupcakes with light and fluffy marshmallow frosting dipped in pink shredded coconut.

-Be sure to check out our first Valentine cupcake recipe of the season from last week – Strawberry Cream Cheese and Strawberry Banana Recipe!
+Be sure to check out our first Valentine cupcake recipe of the season from last week – Strawberry Cream Cheese, Strawberry Funfetti, and Strawberry Banana Recipe!
 We’ll be posting one each Monday through the month of January.

 Copycat Snoballs Bringing Childhood Memories Back!

 Long gone are the days where these marshmallow coconut treats only brightened up the end caps of groceries stores…you can now make your own copycat snoball cupcakes version right at home!
 Who doesn’t want to play, I mean bake, with pink coconut?
 It’s so much fun.